It's All About the Benjamins

-"It's All About the Benjamins" is a rap cypher by American rapper Puff Daddy featuring The Notorious B.I.G. (in a posthumous performance), Lil' Kim, and the Lox.
-It was released as the third single from his debut studio album No Way Out.
-"Benjamins" is a slang word for money, referring to Benjamin Franklin's image on the US$100 bill.
-The song featured an uncredited vocal arrangement by Missy "Misdemeanor" Elliott, and featured a signature guitar hook played by Marc Solomon.
+"It's All About the Benjamins" is a song by American rapper Puff Daddy featuring the Notorious B.I.G. (in a posthumous appearance), Lil' Kim, and the Lox.
+It was released in 1997 as the third single from Puff Daddy's debut studio album, No Way Out.
+The term "Benjamins" is slang for money, referencing Benjamin Franklin, whose portrait appears on the US$100 bill.
+The song includes uncredited vocal arrangement contributions from Missy "Misdemeanor" Elliott and is notable for its signature guitar hook, played by Marc Solomon.